A continuing tale of life in the boonies

 Pioneers!
 O pioneers! …

-Walt, that’s entirely inappropriate.
+Whitman, that’s entirely inappropriate.
 Luckily for the whole youth club, the ducks quacked in alarm, and scuttled off the island.

 Against the odds, our name remained good with the park authorities, and over the next month or so we built another couple of canoes.
 Then - out of the blue - came an invitation for Blackhill Wolves Youth Club to take part in a prestigious boating regatta on the River Clyde down at Glasgow Green near the city center.